 There are two German Academic Exchange Service (DAAD) lectors in the country: one at the University of Sarajevo and the other at the University of Banja Luka.
 At times there are also guest lecturers from Germany working in the country.
 The DAAD has had an Information Centre in Sarajevo since September 2013.
 There is still great interest in studying in Germany (and particularly in scholarships).
 In 2017, 54 scholarships were awarded to students and academics from Bosnia and Herzegovina.

 According to the German Rectors’ Conference (HRK), there are currently 28 partnerships between German universities and academic institutions in Bosnia and Herzegovina.

 The Goethe-Institut in Sarajevo is active nationwide with cultural programmes as well as in education and library cooperation projects.
 Its premises also house an information centre.
 The Goethe-Institut oversees German Reading Rooms in Sarajevo and Banja Luka and runs Teachers’ Resource Centres in Sarajevo, Banja Luka, Mostar, Bihać and Tuzla.
 In 2016, a total of 3598 course participants learned German at the Goethe-Institut in Sarajevo.
 This number remained relatively stable in 2017.
-The Goethe-Institut is, however, facing new competition – particularly in terms of course participants – from an Österreich Institut that opened in December 2016 in Sarajevo and that offers ÖSD examinations.

 There is very keen interest in German-language media in Bosnia and Herzegovina.
 Several German-language TV channels can be received nationwide via the cable network.
 German print media are available in some of the major cities.